Abdalla-Hiekal/PyramidFileUploader/README.md

 ![alt text](https://raw.githubusercontent.com/Abdalla-Hiekal/PyramidFileUplaoder/master/1.PNG)
 -------
-In this example I will use ASP.NET MVC as BackEnd (as a server)
+In this example I will use ASP.NET MVC as backend
 -------
 Note: inputs&button must be in a form